kirtanp8/LiquorOClock/README.md

 # Challenges

 * Building a full stack application on your own for the first time is something to be proud.
-Problem solving and taking time to think through the errors has for sure made me a tougher nut to crack.
+Problem solving and taking time to think through the errors has for sure given me some valuable experience prior to entering the industry.
 * Deploying the application, I didn't think it would take as long as it did but glad I managed to experience doing it alone.

 # Wins